plone/training/docs/mastering-plone/volto_overrides.md

 )}
 ```

-As we are in the HTML part of our React component, we surround the JavaScript code with curly braces.
+As we're in the HTML part of our React component, we surround the JavaScript code with curly braces.
 Inside JavaScript we embrace HTML in rounded braces.

 ## Summary

-- Component shadowing allows you to modify and extend views and other components in Volto.
+- With component shadowing views and other components in Volto can be modified and extended.
-- It is a powerful mechanism making changes without the need of complex configuration or maintaining a fork of the code.
+- Component shadowing a powerful mechanism making changes without the need of complex configuration or maintaining a fork of the code.
 - You need to restart Volto when you add a new overriding.

 ```{seealso}